-Under the new standard, ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASC 606"), the Company recognizes revenues when the following criteria are met: (i) persuasive evidence of a contract with a customer exists; (ii) identifiable performance obligations under the contract exist; (iii) the transaction price is determinable for each performance obligation; (iv) the transaction price is allocated to each performance obligation; and (v) when the performance obligations are satisfied.
+Under the new standard, ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASC 606"), the Company recognizes revenues when the following criteria are met: (i) persuasive evidence of a contract with a customer exists; (ii) identifiable performance obligations under the contract exist; (iii) the transaction price is allocated to each performance obligation; and (v) when the performance obligations are satisfied.
 Revenues are recognized when control of the promised goods or services is transferred to the customers in an amount that reflects the consideration expected to be entitled to in exchange for those goods or services.